 Prerequisite: First year freshman standing or sophomore standing only.

 BSAD 280H – Special Topics 1-3 credit hoursTotal Credits Allowed: 3.00

 BSAD 295 – Business Communications 3 credit hoursCurrent trends in written and oral business communications are covered in this course.
 Students will learn strategies for developing effective written communications including business letters, e-mail messages, memos, reports, and proposals.
 Oral communications skills including working in teams, listening, and nonverbal communications are discussed.
 Techniques for giving effective oral presentations are a part of the course.

-Prerequisite: ENG 101 or equivalent or English ACT score of 29 or above.
+Prerequisite: ENG 101 or ENG 102 or English ACT score of 29 or above.

 BSAD 400 – Professional Readiness 1 credit hourThe goal of this course is to help the student make a successful transition from the College of Business & Technology to future professional success.
-The student will be required to complete the Major Field Test, EBI survey, and other assessments to determine accomplishment of designated learning goals.
-Students will also be expected to take an active involvement in activities designed to further enhance professional readiness and help establish positive future connections with the College and business communities
+Student leadership will be required in various forms in order to determine accomplishment of designated learning goals.
+Students will also be expected to take an active involvement in activities designed to further enhance professional readiness and help establish positive future connections with the College and business communities.

 Prerequisite: Junior or senior standing and Business Administration or Agribusiness Major.